swiss-ai/patho-ssl-data-curation/metadata_based_sampling/README.md

 # Metadata Based Sampling

-This folder contains scripts for metadata-based sampling and analysis of tissue data from the TCGA and GTEx datasets.
+This folder contains scripts for metadata-based sampling from the TCGA and GTEx datasets.
 Below is a description of each file, its purpose, and how to use it.

 #### Dependencies
 * pandas